Apartheid: Coloured classification

 Discriminated against by apartheid, Coloureds were as a matter of state policy forced to live in separate townships, as defined in the Group Areas Act (1950), in some cases leaving homes their families had occupied for generations, and received an inferior education, though better than that provided to Africans.
 They played an important role in the anti-apartheid movement: for example the African Political Organization established in 1902 had an exclusively Coloured membership.

 Voting rights were denied to Coloureds in the same way that they were denied to Blacks from 1950 to 1983.
 However, in 1977 the NP caucus approved proposals to bring Coloureds and Indians into central government.
 In 1982, final constitutional proposals produced a referendum among Whites, and the Tricameral Parliament was approved.
 The Constitution was reformed the following year to allow the Coloured and Indian minorities participation in separate Houses in a Tricameral Parliament, and Botha became the first Executive State President.
 The idea was that the Coloured minority could be granted voting rights, but the Black majority were to become citizens of independent homelands.
 These separate arrangements continued until the abolition of apartheid.
 The Tricameral reforms led to the formation of the (anti-apartheid) United Democratic Front as a vehicle to try to prevent the co-option of Coloureds and Indians into an alliance with Whites.
 The battles between the UDF and the NP government from 1983 to 1989 were to become the most intense period of struggle between left-wing and right-wing South Africans.

 Education

 Education was segregated by the 1953 Bantu Education Act, which crafted a separate system of education for black South African students and was designed to prepare black people for lives as a labouring class.
+In the 1970s, the state spent ten times more per child on the education of white children than on black children within the Bantu Education system (the education system in black schools within white South Africa).

 In 1959 separate universities were created for black, Coloured and Indian people.
 Existing universities were not permitted to enroll new black students.
 The Afrikaans Medium Decree of 1974 required the use of Afrikaans and English on an equal basis in high schools outside the homelands.

-In the 1970s, the state spent ten times more per child on the education of white children than on black children within the Bantu Education system (the education system in black schools within white South Africa).
-Higher education was provided in separate universities and colleges after 1959.
-Eight black universities were created in the homelands.
-Fort Hare University in the Ciskei (now Eastern Cape) was to register only Xhosa-speaking students.
-Sotho, Tswana, Pedi and Venda speakers were placed at the newly founded University College of the North at Turfloop, while the University College of Zululand was launched to serve Zulu students.
-Coloureds and Indians were to have their own establishments in the Cape and Natal respectively.